HeitchGZ9/HeitchGZ9/README.md

 - 👋 Hi, I’m @HeitchGZ9
 - 👀 I’m interested in starting to step inside the Threat Intelligence community
-- 🌱 I’m currently working as a Security analyst and finishing my cybersecurity degree at Napier University
+- 🌱 I’m currently working as Cybersecurity Engineer
 - 💞️ I’m looking to collaborate on any kind of Threat Intelligence projects
-- 📫 How to reach me: Linkedin hector-fernandez-47514a8a or Discord HectorF.#6711
+- 📫 How to reach me: Linkedin hector-fernandez-security
 - 💀 Also, this is my TryHackMe profile https://tryhackme.com/p/HectorF.

 Nice to meet you all!